Lalasa1234/WaterBody_SemanticSegmentation/README.md

 *Model Predictions*

-*Specials comments for common mistake handling and justification throughout*
+**Note:** Specials comments for common mistake handling and justification throughout the code